 We are keen to have more (in some cases any!) info on Ayrshire bands of any standard.

-Sadly no longer with us.
+Both were old friends and sadly no longer with us.

-Pic courtesy of 'Finiki' taken in Fulham in the early '80s.
+courtesy of 'Finiki' taken in Fulham in

 |Obituary: Brian McKee||Tom Cosgrove: The Misfits; The Sundowners; Bakerloo Line; Jan's Judgement||Kraze Chase|